ssahadevan-mendix/aws-mendix-quickstart/README.md

      kubectl
      Access keys AWS cli
      ssh key pair for eksctl
+     mxpc-cli - It is packaged here.
+Download and install the appropriate version from the Mendix platform

 ## Note: This has been tested on an Apple Macintosh only